klg71/soulerCoasterTutorial/Readme.md

 ## Wrapping up
 The hardest part is the mesh generation.
-This covers only the basic use cases.
+This tutorial covers only the basic use cases.
 Some paths won't be possible with this algorithm.
 For the sake of simplicity, I omitted the implementation of edge cases.